 Training had been provided to staff to support them in their role and to improve outcomes for the residents.
-However, a small number of staff were overdue to attend some mandatory training in areas such as restrictive practices and fire safety.
+Suitable staff supervision arrangements were in place.
+This was considered to support staff to perform their duties to the best of their abilities.